Best VPS hosting providers 2022: how to pick the right plan?

 - 16GB RAM ($95/month) – the number of CPUs is still 8, but you get 200GB of SSD storage.

 I should also mention that Liquid Web offers 4 Bundle & Save plans as well.
 That’s the same plan, but you get additional site security, premium business mail, and 100GB storage for backups.
-You can get this for $5/mo extra to the 2GB RAM bundle plan.
+You can get this for barely any extra cost – an additional $5/mo to the 2GB RAM bundle plan.

 In general, Liquid Web is an easy-to-use and affordable VPS hosting provider.
 InterWorx makes it easy to manage the server, and the performance is reliable.
 Plus, you’re free to scale it up and down as you see fit.

 - 59 second live chat response time guarantee

 |Features||Fully managed, free SSL, free domain, control panel|

 My guess is not everyone heard about ScalaHosting, and you know what they say.
 It’s always the quiet ones.
 With managed VPS and its very own SPanel control panel, ScalaHosting is among the easiest to use VPS hosting services.
 The prices are affordable too.
 In fact, the provider aims to make VPS an option not only for big projects but smaller websites and beginner users too.